Paymo Logo

 Reliable

-By using a multi-cloud strategy, a business avoids putting all its trust in one provider.
-If one cloud goes down, some functionalities will still be available to users from the other clouds the company has deployed.
+By using a multi-cloud strategy, a business avoids placing all its trust in a single provider.
+If one cloud goes down, some functionality will remain available to users from the other clouds the company has deployed.

 Reduced vendor lock-in